-The EBD is the core open-access dataset for accessing all raw eBird observations and associated metadata.
-The EBD is updated quarterly (15 March, 15 June, 15 September, 15 December), and is available by direct download through eBird to any logged-in user after completion of a data request form.
+The EBD is the core dataset for accessing all raw eBird observations and associated metadata.
+The EBD is updated monthly (15th of each month), and is available by direct download through eBird to any logged-in user after completion of a data request form.
 The data request form allows us to gain some understanding of how the data will be used.
 Requests are typically approved within 7 days.
 Data are provided with documentation in spreadsheet format, which can be read by a variety of programs.
 Although Excel or similar programs work for basic analyses, for larger datasets (>1 million rows) or more sophisticated analyses, we recommend using programs like R. There are several R packages available for summarizing data, including one that is managed here at the Cornell Lab specifically for working with the EBD dataset:

 If you use eBird data in a way that results in a specific conservation action or peer-reviewed publication, please let us know.